 ETP’s Privacy Policy

-ETP will collect personal information relevant to specific purposes that are enumerated at or prior to the time of collection, in a privacy notice included on or with the form used to collect said personal information.
-(California Government Code section 11019.9(b)(2).
+ETP collects PII relevant to specific purposes that are enumerated at or prior to the time of collection, in a privacy notice included on or with the form used to collect said PII (California Government Code section 11019.9(b)(2)).
+Any subsequent use of PII is limited to the fulfillment of purposes consistent with the specified purpose.

-ETP collects Personally Identifiable Information only as needed, which includes, but is not limited to:
+ETP collects PII only as needed, which includes, but is not limited to:

 • Trainee Name